cshukla/Local-Repeats/README.md

 * Local repeats found in lncRNAs (LRs) are significantly enriched at TAD boundaries and there is weak evidence for their colacalization in 3D.
 * There is a sharp increase in signal for chromatin marks - H3K4Me1, H3K4Me3 and H3K27Ac concurrently only in H1-hESC.
 For a few LRs, the ratio of H3K4Me1/H3K4Me3 is greater than 3 suggesting potential enhancer like roles.
 * There is a sharp increase in conservation scores (phyloP) across LRs compared to the neighboring regions.
+* LR elncRNAs have more 3D contacts than other lncRNAs and protein coding genes

-**Future things to Do (Updated - 7/9/15):**
+**Future things to Do (Updated - 7/22/15):**

 * Distribution of exonic LRs in lncRNA transcripts.
 Are there lncRNA transcripts with only exonic LRs?
-* Do LR lncRNAs have more 3D contacts than other lncRNAs and protein coding genes?
 * Explore eLR lncRNAs more and make a list of “enhancer LRs”, compare neeighboring genes correlation, specificity and expression.
 * For each category have a pony and or named lncRNA
 * Check LR lncRNA distribution in Sheq's fractionation data.